nash-md/twilio-contact-center/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nash-md/twilio-contact-center)

+After the installation has completed please open `https://<your-application-name>.herokuapp.com/setup` and configure the application.
+The demo overview will be accessible at `https://<your-application-name>.herokuapp.com`.

+## Google App Engine Installation

+Download and install the [Google Cloud SDK](https://cloud.google.com/appengine/docs/standard/nodejs/quickstart).

+Create a new project

+`gcloud projects create <your-project-id> --set-as-default`

+Initialize your App Engine app with your project and choose its region:

+`gcloud app create --project=<your-project-id>`

+Add the Twilio variables listed in section [Configuraton Variables](#configuraton-variables) to the `app.yaml` variables file.

+Deploy the app on App Engine by running the following command.

+`gcloud app deploy`

+To view your application run

+`gcloud app browse`

-After the installation has completed please open `https://<your_application_name>.herokuapp.com/setup` and configure the application.
-The demo overview will be accessible at `https://<your_application_name>.herokuapp.com`.
+After the installation has completed please open `https://<your-project-id>.appspot.com/setup` and configure the application.
+The demo overview will be accessible at `https://<your-project-id>.appspot.com`.

 ## Manual Install - On Your Own Server